Amazon Prime Day sales rise as deep discounts tempt inflation-hit shoppers

 Online sales for appliances jumped 37 per cent compared to average daily sales in June, while sales of toys rose 27 per cent.

-Data firm Numerator said the average Prime Day spend per order rose to $56.64 from $53.14 a year ago.
+Data firm Numerator said the average Prime Day spend per order rose to US$56.64 from US$53.14 a year ago.

-To add more customers, Amazon has partnered with travel booking site Priceline to offer discounts as U.S. consumers prioritize experiences over non-essential spending.
+To add more customers, Amazon has partnered with travel booking site Priceline to offer discounts as US consumers prioritise experiences over non-essential spending.

 In the weeks leading to Prime Day, members of the loyalty program were given access to "invite-only deals" where shoppers could request invites to specific products that they were looking to purchase on deals.